-Running for political office, leading a charge during a heated campaign, making the decision to downsize, firing or force retiring someone, taking a stand on your convictions, principles or morals, or parking once too often on your neighbors grass can make you a target of someone's wrath.
+Running for political office, leading a charge during a heated campaign, making the decision to downsize a company, firing or force retiring a trusted employee, taking a stand on your convictions, your principles or your morals, or just parking once too often on your neighbors grass can make you a target of someone's wrath.
 While life isn't predictable, the odds of being shot, extorted, rapped or robbed can be predicted and in most cases avoided.
 Let's face it, no matter how nice you are, at some point you're bound to step on someone's toes.

-I start with this reality, to convince you to pause for a moment and identify anyone who might pose a threat to you, your family, or those standing near you as you move through life.
+I start with this reality check to convince everyone to pause and identify anyone who might pose a threat to you, your family, or those standing near you as you move through life.
 Consider your job and the relationship you have with fellow employees, your reputation in your community, and you're latest stand on sensitive issues.
-Now, assess each threat and prioritize the risks you face the moment you leave home.
+Now, assess each threat and prioritize those who might be happy if something bad should happen to you, your family, or your property.
+Read our faculty briefings on "profiling" suspects and analyzing crime scenes.

 Thank you!
-You've taken the first two steps in a three step Risk Management (RM) process.
+You've now taken the first two steps in the three step Risk Management (RM) process.
 You've identified and measured the speculative risks associated with being in the public's eye.
-This paper will focus on your "Celebrity Risks."
-These are the risks to face when your at the top, sitting on the Board, standing on principle, or bowing to your admiring fans.
+This paper will focus on managing what I've termed, your "Celebrity" risks.
+These are the risks you take when you set out to make a difference in someone else's life.